chronicleprotocol/documentation/docs/FAQ/General.md

 ## Does the Chronicle dashboard pull data from the Chronicle Archive?

 The Dashboard pulls from a combination of on-chain sources and off-chain network traffic that is the basis for the Oracle updates.
 Specifically, the feeds pass cryptographically (ECDSA)-signed price messages that are then computed into a median value for on-chain updates.
-Those messages are ephemeral, so our archiving system saves them in MongoDB for historical preservation.
+Those messages are ephemeral, so our archiving system saves them in a database for historical preservation.